amdudda/Week1_Project_anagrams/README.md

 ### Check if a word is in my dictionary

 This lets a user enter a string and the program reports whether it's in the dictionary.
+The program generates a dictionary from scrabble.txt, which is simply a wordlist from the Moby project at http://icon.shef.ac.uk/Moby/mwords.html.

 ### Find anagrams of a word or series of letters